Ripser/ripser/README.md

 Ripser is a lean C++ code for the computation of Vietoris–Rips persistence barcodes.
 It can do just this one thing, but does it extremely well.

-This branch conputes the image persistence barcode induced by a nonexpanding of metric spaces with the same underlying set, specified by two distance matrices of the same size.
+This branch computes the image persistence barcode induced by a nonexpanding map of metric spaces with the same underlying set, specified by two distance matrices of the same size.

 The input is given either in a file whose name is passed as an argument, or through stdin.
 The following options are supported at the command line: